oracle-livelabs/oci/peoplesoft-import-to-cloud-manager/2import-psft/Import.md

 5. You will come back to Import page.

-## Task 4: Import PeopleSoft Web Server Tier
+## Task 4: Import PeopleSoft Web Server Tier Running On Linux

 1. Click on + icon to import Web Server component of Peoplesoft.